-Population Number of new eligible family members
+Population Number of New Eligible Family Members

 0-12

 13-17

 18-24

 25-59

-60 and Older
+60 and older

-Not Reported

-Not Tracked

-26C.
-Age Total (Must equal the number of new eligible family members served during the reporting period)
+Population Number of New Eligible Family Members Not Reported Not Tracked 13C.
+Age Total (Must equal the number of new eligible family members served during the reporting period.)